Saint George and the Dragon: Golden Legend

-The princess and Saint George led the dragon back to the city of Silene, where it terrified the populace.
+The princess and Saint George led the dragon back to the city of Silene, where it terrified the population.
 Saint George offered to kill the dragon if they consented to become Christians and be baptized.
 Fifteen thousand men including the king of Silene converted to Christianity.
 George then killed the dragon, beheading it with his sword, and the body was carted out of the city on four ox-carts.
 The king built a church to the Blessed Virgin Mary and Saint George on the site where the dragon died and a spring flowed from its altar with water that cured all disease.

 Only the Latin version involves the saint striking the dragon with the spear, before killing it with the sword.